invisibleroads/facility-location/README.md

 # Facility Location

-Here are scripts for facility location.
+Here are scripts to optimize the location of facilities.

 - Place hotspots

+For more information, please refer to [this article](https://en.wikipedia.org/wiki/Facility_location_problem).